North Star (Star Trek: Enterprise): Reception

 "North Star" was first aired on November 12, 2003, on UPN.
 It received a 2.6/4% share among adults between the ages of 18 and 49.
 This means that it was seen by 2.6 percent of all 18- to 49-year-olds, and 4 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This was the same as the ratings received by the previous episode entitled "Twilight," but showed a loss of 200,000 viewers overall.
 "North Star" received lower ratings than the following episode "Similitude," which received a ratings share of 3.0/5%.

-Michelle Erica Green writing for TrekNation said that she was expecting something similar to The Original Series episode "Spectre of the Gun", but was pleased to find it was more similar to Voyagers "The 37's."
+Michelle Erica Green, writing at TrekNation in 2003, said that she was expecting something similar to The Original Series episode "Spectre of the Gun", but was pleased to find it was more similar to Voyagers "The 37's."
 She said that, "because the episode is stylish and beautifully paced, the morality play doesn't get too heavy-handed or silly," but felt that it was one-sided because of the lack of information on the Skagarans.
 She summed up the "North Star" by describing it as a "fun, throw away" episode.
 Jamahl Epsicokhan on his website Jammer's Reviews described it as a "shallow Trek adventure by the numbers" which was "all about setting and rarely about substance."
 He gave it a score of two out of four.
 Epsicokhan, summing up the whole of season three, described "North Star" as one of the mediocre episodes in the season.

-High Def Digest said this was a "fun episode," but acknowledged it's not for everyone.
+Shannon Nutt wrote in a 2014 review in High Def Digest that "North Star" was one of her two favorite episodes of the third season of Enterprise, but also acknowledged that her stance was not common and that most fans disliked the episode.

+Keith R. A. DeCandido wrote a retrospective in 2023 that considered the episode one of the absolute worst episodes of Enterprise created.
+He gave "North Star" a 1/10 ranking.
+DeCandido thought the episode was a "bog-standard Western story", but did grant that guest stars Emily Bergl and Glenn Morshower put in good performances.